Chorus-bdd/Chorus-bdd.github.io/pages/BuiltInHandlers/Remoting/RemotingHandlerQuickStart.md

 The processes Chorus connects to can be services deployed within a testing environment or may be running locally.
 The interpreter can [start up local processes](/pages/BuiltInHandlers/Processes/ProcessesHandlerQuickStart) and then connect to them.

-Starting processes and connecting to them often occurs at the start of a feature, within Chorus' custom 'Feature-Start:' section.
+Starting processes and connecting to them often occurs at the start of a feature, within Chorus' custom [Feature-Start:](/pages/GherkinExtensions/FeatureStartAndEnd) section.
-This enables connected processes to supply the steps used in the subsequent scenarios.

 #### Example